Beth Burnett

 Abigail Johnson, Esq.

 Abigail has been living with Stage IV Metastatic Breast Cancer (MBC) since 2017.
 A licensed attorney in Florida, she approaches connections with scientists and the importance of patient advocacy with the same passion and dedication as she gave to her law practice.
-She was involved in the first in-person GRASP program at SABCS in 2019.
-Abigail lives in Miami with her husband, two boys, and parents.
+She was involved in the first in-person GRASP program at SABCS in 2019 and continues to participate virtually.
+Abigail lives in Orlando with her husband, two boys, and a very spoiled cat.

 Corrie Painter, PhD